 Corporate governance is the system by which corporations ensure that they are managed ethically and in the best interests of their shareholders.
 The Company is committed to maintaining high standards of corporate governance, and the Board has adopted Corporate Governance Guidelines to provide the Company's shareholders and other interested parties with insight into the Company's corporate governance practices.
 The Corporate Governance Guidelines are reviewed regularly and updated as appropriate.
-The full text of the Corporate Governance Guidelines is available on the Company's website at www.callawaygolf.com under Investor Relations - Corporate Governance.
+The full text of the Corporate Governance Guidelines is available on the Company's website at www.callawaygolf.com under Investor Relations-Corporate Governance.
 They address, among other topics:

-- · Board size
+- Board size

-- · Board leadership
+- Board leadership

 - · Board oversight responsibility

 - Succession planning

 - Director, CEO and executive officer stock ownership guidelines

-- · Director independence
+- Director independence

 - · Director emeritus

 - Limits on directors serving on other boards

+- Election of directors

 - Director compensation

-- Director orientation and continuing education

-- · Board membership criteria

-- Majority vote policy in uncontested director elections

-- Board access to independent auditors and advisors

-- · Annual Board assessment
+- · Board membership criteria - Director orientation and continuing education - Board access to independent auditors and advisors - · Annual Board assessment